 This old-fashioned dessert is perfect for this time of year, it doesn’t matter if the plums aren’t ripe they will still work fine here.
-A lovely recipe for Eves Pudding:
+Here is a deliciously simple recipe for Eves Pudding:

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?
 Please share this with your family & friends if you liked it!